jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/scenario/scenarioManagement/scenarioManagement.rst

 1. In Scenario steps form set the name of the scenario step
 2. Fill the destination with template UUID and template version UUID of template you need
 3. You have to enter xslt conversion rule which will create envelope after run.
-How to create xslt conversion rule you can find by the following link
 4. You can set checkbox "Send an envelope immediately after starting a step" if you need this action
 5. Click on "Save" icon in the right top corner of the step